runemadsen/programmingdesignsystems.com/OUTLINE.md

 Introduction
 ------------

+- ADD: Data viz to how products are changing.
 - ADD: modular content.
 - ADD: P5.js section
 - ADD: About magicbook
-- Quick introducion to P5.js
+- Quick introduction to P5.js

 Shape
 -------------